freakdudette/resdecorator/README.md

 }
 ```

-### Usage and Example
+### Usage

-Inject the ResourceContextWrapper by wrapping the Activity Context.
+Inject the ResourceContextWrapper by wrapping the Activity Context and providing your own implementation of the ResourceDecorator.

+### Example

-For example, let's say that for some reason you want every String resource retrieved from resources to be upperCase and have all the spaces replaced by underscores:
+For example, to make every string retrieved from resources upper case and replace all spaces by underscores, in your activity do this:
 ```
 @Override
 protected void attachBaseContext(Context newBase) {